55 Tufton Street: Feeding Britain

+Feeding Britain is a charity set up in October 2015 to implement the recommendations made by the All-Party Parliamentary Group (APPG) on Hunger and Food Poverty.
+The group is no longer registered at 55 Tufton Street.

 Leave Means Leave

-Leave Means Leave was a pro-Brexit, Eurosceptic political pressure group organisation that campaigned and lobbied for the United Kingdom to leave the European Union following the 'Leave' result of the EU referendum on 23 June 2016.
+Leave Means Leave was a pro-Brexit, Eurosceptic political pressure group organisation that campaigned and lobbied for the United Kingdom to leave the European Union following the "Leave" result of the EU referendum on 23 June 2016.
 The campaign was co-chaired by British property entrepreneur Richard Tice and business consultant John Longworth.
 The vice-chairman was Leader of the Brexit Party, Nigel Farage.
 It ceased to operate on 31 January 2020, when the UK left the EU; its website stated that it had "achieved its aims".